(Last updated 14th March 2022)

 To make such a request, please contact us at: firstname.lastname@example.org.

 We apply security measures to protect against misuse, loss, and/or alteration of personal information under our control.
-We follow industry best practices when transferring and storing your data.
+We follow industry standards when transferring and storing your data.
 Though we cannot ensure or guarantee that misuse, loss or alteration of information will never occur, we use all reasonable efforts to prevent it.

 Important: Clue uses servers located in the European Union to process and store your personal data.